-Dental x rays are an integral part of dental practice.
-It’s impossible to practice dentistry without x rays.
-From diagnosis till final results, each step in dental treatment requires an x-ray.
+Dental x-rays are an integral part of dental practice.
+It’s impossible to practice dentistry without X-rays.
+From diagnosis to final results, each step in dental treatment requires antypes dental X-ray.

 Types of X-rays in Dentistry